Dc-qwerty/Group-4-phase-2-project/README.md

 # Project Overview

-As the demand for creation of original video content continues to grow, many leading companies are investing heavily in creating their own entertainment ventures .
-In response to this trend, our company plans to  launch a new movie studio but lacks industry insights .
+With the growing  demand for creation of original video content , many leading companies are increasinngly investing heavily in creating their own entertainment ventures .
+In response to this trend, our company aims to  launch a new movie studio but lacks industry insights .
 This project explores current box office trends to provide strategic insights for launching a successful movie studio.
 By analyzing data from major film industry sources, we identify what types of movies are currently performing best financially and critically.

 # Stake holders
 * Executive Leadership Team